mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

                       name: file_reference                                # Reference to the database column.
 If defined, the path or URL in the field can be used and replaces "src" option
                       src: "../bundles/mapbendercore/image/logo_mb3.png"  # Specify a path or URL to an image.
 If the path is relative use relative: true.
                       relative: true                                      # Optional.
 Default value is false.
 If true, the "src" path is determined from the "/web" directory.
-                      enlargeImage: true                                  # Image is enlarged to original size/ maximum resolution by clicking on the preview image.
+                      enlargeImage: true                                  # Image is enlarged to original size/maximum resolution by clicking on the preview image.
 It is not scaled to screen size.

                       # Experimental information about styling
                       imageCss: